-While many climbers utilize their climb to raise money for charity and the Nepalese government charges a levy to each climber to protect the mountain, more individuals are debating if the ritual of ascending the mountain is doing more damage than good.
+Many climbers utilize their climb to raise money for charity.
+The Nepalese government charges a levy to each climber to protect the mountain.
+However, more individuals are debating if the ritual of ascending the mountain is doing more damage than good.

-They contend that in order to prevent further deterioration and damage, it may be necessary to ban foreign visitors from the summit.
+They contend that in order to prevent further deterioration and damage, it may be necessary to ban foreign visitors.
 And, to avoid the number of permanent residents on Everest from growing.

 2023 Update about Death on Everest:

-The unofficial conclusion of the 2023 spring climbing season on Mount Everest has been marked by the return of monsoons and high winds to the Khumbu Valley, closing the window of favorable weather on the world’s highest peak.
+The return of monsoons and high winds to the Khumbu Valley marked the unofficial conclusion of the 2023 spring climbing season on Mount Everest.
+These weather conditions have closed the window of favorable weather on the world’s highest peak.
 Unfortunately, 2023 has been characterized by chaos and tragedy.
 Prompting climbers and Everest expeditions to reflect on the immense challenges they faced.

 As of July 1st, reports show that 12 climbers have lost their lives including three in the Khumbu Icefall.
 Five climbers remain missing.
 The current death toll ranks as the fourth-highest in Everest’s history, surpassed only by the years 2015, 1996, and 2014, which saw 13, 15, and 16 fatalities respectively.
-If the five missing individuals are declared deceased, 2023 will be remembered as the deadliest year for climbers on this peak, with a total of 17 fatalities.
+If authorities declare the five missing individuals deceased, the climbing community will remember 2023 as the deadliest year on this peak, with a total of 17 fatalities.

 Everest is a major accomplishment in many climbers’ lives.
 However, for some, the adventure ends up being their final resting place.
 This section answers some of the most frequently asked questions regarding death on Everest.

 No, they do not decompose.
 In less than four hours after passing away, most bodies freeze to the slope.
 Due to the temperature, these corpses remain frozen 365 days a year.
-As a result, despite having been abandoned for years, most bodies are almost completely preserved.
+As a result, the mountain’s conditions have preserved most bodies almost completely, despite their abandonment for years.

 As it is customary to leave the deceased where they are, bodies are left on the mountainside to spend eternity as both ghastly mile markers and a warning to climbers.
 Nearly every climber had to cross one of the most famous corpses, “Green Boots,” to get to the summit.